 Many of us have probably experienced influenza (the flu) at some point.
 Sometimes we really know it, sometimes we don’t.
-Previous data has even found that in a typical influenza season (winter) as many as 10-40% of all children get exposed or actually get influenza in a given year.
+Previous data has even found that in a typical influenza season (winter) as many as 10 to 40% of all children get exposed or actually get influenza in a given year.

 Sometimes the infection from influenza is mild (“just a cold”) but sometimes it’s a horrific long-lasting-high-fever-achy-pneumonia-hospital-causing infection.
 Sometimes it’s worse.
 Hard to predict why we all don’t experience the same virus the same way each time we’re exposed.

 Those under age 5 and those over 65 years of age are at highest risk from influenza.
 The reason: young children have an unexposed, immature immune system that doesn’t work as well fighting against influenza as a 12 year-old where as the elderly have a tired immune system that just doesn’t work as well as it did during young adulthood.
 Each year children die from the flu that could have been prevented.
 The flu vaccine isn’t perfect in protection, and this year it’s got about a 50% chance of totally protecting you — far better than 0% when you don’t get it at all!

 New data out proves that flu vaccine helps prevent death in children.
 News any mom or parent or pediatrician wants to hear and share.

 For infants and elders, the flu can be deadly.
 For new babies, pertussis (whooping cough) can be, too.
 The good news is that these illnesses are vaccine-preventable.
 This post is just a reminder of the power of vaccines to prevent pain and suffering and new data that continues to support our use of whooping cough shots during pregnancy for moms and babies and flu vaccines for children every year.